annaviper/annaviper/README.md

 ### Hi 👋

-I'm a software engineer with 5 years of experience.
+I'm a software engineer with 5 years of experience mainly in data (eng/BI) and full-stack.
 I have lived in Norway, United Kingdom :uk: and now I'm back in Barcelona :es:.
 My main technologies and skills are Python, Data, Django, JavaScript, React, SQL & NoSQL, business automation, ETL.